Async circuit-breaker for AWS Lambda

 • There are many different worker functions, one for every provider.
 This is because most providers have provider-specific business logic.

-• To avoid processing the same record twice in the same day, the ventilator tracks records that have been processed today in a DynamoDB table.
+• To avoid processing the same record twice on the same day, the ventilator tracks records that have been processed today in a DynamoDB table.

 This design does not deliver maximum throughput, which is by design!
-As discussed earlier, this is due to the daily usage limits and scalability concerns of the provider APIs.
+As discussed earlier, this is due to the provider APIs’ daily usage limits and scalability concerns.

-Every provider has its own CloudFormation stack with the Kinesis stream, the ventilator and worker Lambda functions, as well as the DynamoDB table.
-This set up makes it easy to migrate to the new system gradually, one provider at a time.
+Every provider has its own CloudFormation stack with the Kinesis stream, the ventilator and worker Lambda functions, and the DynamoDB table.
+This setup makes it easy to gradually migrate to the new system, one provider at a time.

-As the provider API’s response time goes up, the ventilator can respond by reducing its batch size.
+As the provider API’s response time increases, the ventilator can respond by reducing its batch size.
 This gives the API a chance to catch its breath and recover.
-When the response time returns to acceptable levels, then the ventilator can gradually increase its batch size back to previous levels.
+When the response time returns to acceptable levels, the ventilator can gradually increase its batch size back to previous levels.

-However, if the Kinesis event source is disabled, then something else needs to trigger wake the ventilator up later.
-For this, we have a CloudWatch schedule to trigger the ventilator function every 10 minutes.
+However, if the Kinesis event source is disabled, something else must trigger the ventilator to wake up later.
+For this, we have a CloudWatch schedule that triggers the ventilator function every 10 minutes.

 This is the classic circuit breaker pattern [2] applied to stream processing.